GecikaDM/Advice-Generator/README.md

 Frontend mentor is for me a good way to practice and keep going in web developpement.

 I found that project interresting and I quite like making a generator, I wanted also to review how to insert data from an API, concept that I found a bit difficult when I made a bootcamp.
-So I am pretty glad that I acjieve to me that project.
+So I am pretty glad that I achieve this lil' app.

 ### Built with